Skip to main content

 What Services and Treatments are offered at PAMB?

 Palo Alto Mind Body offers advanced interventional psychiatry and pain management services.
 These include IV ketamine infusions, FDA-approved Spravato (esketamine), psychotherapy ("talk therapy"), and functional medicine services.
-See the above sections for Treatments Offered and What We Treat for more detailed information.
+We view mind-body care as the most successful path to overall health and wellness.

 How is a provider selected?